banerjeea/StudentEnrollment/README.md

 * From [MongoHelpers](https://github.com/banerjeea/StudentEnrollment/tree/master/MongoHelpers) folder, run StartMongoServer.bat.
 This starts up the server.It assumes your installation location is

   `C:\Program Files\MongoDB\Server\3.4\bin`
-* Start StartMongoShell.bat then run below commands to create admin user for the app to access your DB;
+* Run StartMongoShell.bat then execute below commands to create admin user for the app to access your DB;

   `use admin`